mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 the complete mails will be saved to this directory.

-Its advisable to keep the mail fetch max at 1 since the parsing of mime content can use up a significant amount of memory
+Its advisable to keep the mail fetch max at 1 since the parsing of mime content can use up a significant amount of memory.
+But this means that only one email will be retrieved per mailbox every time bug_report_mail.php is executed

 If you'd like to use the Mail Reporter but don't save the whole message for making the sender's address available, disable the sender of the email in